MisterBourbaki/pybiscus/docs/CONTRIBUTING.md

 ## How to become a contributor and submit your own code

+* Fork the repo and create a dedicated branch.
+* Install pre-commit.
+* Install the dev dependencies.

 ### Contributing A Patch

 * Submit an issue describing your proposed change to the repo in question.